String Quartet No. 2 (Borodin)

 The String Quartet No. 2 is a string quartet in D major written by Alexander Borodin in 1881.
 It was dedicated to his wife Ekaterina Protopova.
-Some scholars, such as Borodin's biographer Serge Dianin, suggest that the quartet was a 20th anniversary gift and that it has a program evoking the couple's first meeting in Heidelberg.
-Of its four movements, the third movement "Notturno" is the most famous.
+Some scholars, such as Borodin's biographer Serge Dianin, suggest that the quartet was a 20th-anniversary gift and that it has a program evoking the couple's first meeting in Heidelberg.
+Of its four movements, the third movement, "Notturno," is the most famous.

-History

-Borodin wrote the string quartet quickly in 1881 while staying at the estate of his friend, the minor composer Nikolai Lodyzhensky, which was located in Zhitovo, southeast of Moscow.
+Borodin wrote the string quartet quickly in 1881 while staying at the estate of his friend, the composer Nikolai Lodyzhensky, which was located in Zhitovo, southeast of Moscow.
 Borodin also composed the symphonic poem In the Steppes of Central Asia the same year.
 The quartet premiered in that year or the next.
-(The external links give a more complete tale but conflict on the date.)

 Music

 The string quartet has four movements: